How to shoot RAW on iPhone: The ultimate Guide

 You can't tell if a photo is a RAW photo the thumbnail view of the Photos App on iPhone or iPad.
 But starting with iOS13, the Photos App will display RAW in the upper left corner if you tap an image to see it in its full glory.

-But Adobe Lightroom will help you.
+But Adobe Lightroom will help you here.
 If you import a photo, it'll display a DNG sticker for RAW photos even in thumbnail view to make it easy for you to pick the correct file.

 Coming from the DSLR world, I was quite excited when Apple started to allow third-party camera apps to save RAW photos.
 I got even more excited to learn that iPhone 12 Pro and iOS 14.3 will ship with their own RAW format, Apple ProRAW.

-Generally, shooting RAW will result in a much better final image as the RAW format contains the original and uncompressed image data - just as the camera sees it.
+Generally, shooting RAW will result in a much better final image as the RAW format contains much more image data - just as the camera sees it.

 On the other hand, you'll need to invest time to process each and every RAW photo separately before sharing it.
 But especially if you're photographing scenes like extraordinary landscapes or stunning architecture, shooting RAW is well worth the additional effort as the final result will be a much better image.